Ropidoxuridine and Whole Brain Radiation Therapy in Treating Patients With Brain Metastases

 After completion of study treatment, patients are followed up every 2 months for 6 months, every 3-4 months for 6 months, and every 6 months for 1 year.

-Metastatic Malignant Neoplasm Metastatic Malignant Neoplasm in the Brain Neoplasms, Second Primary Neoplasms Iodine Cadexomer iodine Laboratory Biomarker Analysis Pharmacological Study Quality-of-Life Assessment Ropidoxuridine Whole-Brain Radiotherapy
+Hematopoietic and Lymphoid Cell Neoplasm, Malignant Solid Neoplasm, Metastatic Malignant Neoplasm in the Brain, Neoplasms, Brain Neoplasms, Ropidoxuridine, Laboratory Biomarker Analysis, Pharmacological Study, Quality-of-Life Assessment, Whole-Brain Radiotherapy

 You can join if…

 Open to people ages 18 years and up